artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    :alt: An image of the edit theme button in the button block

 3. From here, authenticated users can upload a logo.
-In the "Style" area, under the "Logo" :term:`field`, click the "Browse" button.
+In the "Style" area, under the "Logo" :term:`field`, click the "Choose File" button.

 .. image:: images/upload-logo-area.*
    :align: center